jnsltk/kiwave-sonar-system/README.md

 ## Working with Wio Terminal and the sensors
 <details><summary>Click to expand</summary>

 The Wio Seeed Terminal is an Arduino Compatibale microcontroller.
 This means that its manipulation is done using C++ programming language.
 To easily upload code on the Wio Seeed Terminal, you can use the [Arduino IDE](https://www.arduino.cc/en/software).
-There are libraries implemented for different sensors and also for the MQTT protocol in the SonarController directory.
+There are libraries implemented for different sensors and also for the MQTT protocol in the SonarController directory:
 - `KiwiServo` library contains methods that are used to rotate the servo motor.
 - `KiwiTemp` contains methods that are used to manipulate the ultrasonic sensors
 - `KiwiTemp` contains methods that are used to manipulate the temperature sensor.
 - `KiwiMQTT` contains method that are used to manipulate the Wio Seeed Terminal to send information over the MQTT protocol.
 - Note that the `SonarController.ino` is the file containing the main code which is uploaded on the Wio Seeed Terminal.
 It contains the `void setup()` and the `void loop()` methods that are needed for the Wio to run.

 There is a hpp file named `KiwiSecrets_template`.
 This file is meant to keep the WiFi name and and password.
 When you write your WiFi name (in the `ssd` attribute) and password (in the `secret` attribute), you should change the name of the file from KiwiSecrets_template.h to `KiwiSecrets.h`.
 Note that the file `KiwiSecrets.h` is put in the `.gitignore` file so that the WiFi name and password are not sent to the remote repository.

 You also need to download the foolwing libraires.
-You can download these by clickoing on the library icon in the arduion library and search the name that are mentioned.
+You can download these by clickoing on the library icon in the arduion library and search the name that are mentioned:
 - `rpcwifi.h` is needed to connect to the WiFi.
 You can download it by searching for rpcwifi.
 - `PubSubClient.h` is needed for publishing data and subscribing for data to the broker using the MQTT protocol.
 You can download it by searching for PubSubClinet.

 The following lines will explain the pin-out instructions.
 Use these instructions to connect the sensors to the Wio Seeed Terminal. you can use the following image for referrence to which pin is which.

 <img src = "https://files.seeedstudio.com/wiki/Wio-Terminal/img/WioT-Pinout.jpg">
 <img src = "https://files.seeedstudio.com/wiki/Wio-Terminal/img/WT-GROVE.jpeg">

-Servo motor pinout structure.
+Servo motor pinout structure:
 - VCC connected to 4 (which is 5V) on the Wio
 - GND connected to 6 (which is GND) on the Wio
 - SIG connected to 16 (which is D2) on the Wio

-First ultrasonic sensor pinout structure.
+First ultrasonic sensor pinout structure:
 - GND connected to 30 (which is GND) on the Wio
 - VCC connected to 1 (which is 3V3 (3.3 V)) on the Wio
 - SIG connected to 36 (which is D7)non the Wio

-Second ultrasoic sensor pinout structure.
+Second ultrasoic sensor pinout structure:
 - GND connected to 34 (which is GND) on the Wio
 - VCC connected to 2 (which is 3v3 (3.3 v)) on the Wio
 - SIG connected to 37 (which is D8) on the Wio

 Temperature sensor pinout structure.
 - Use the Multifunctional pinout under the joystick

 </details>